 InSITE STL | Artist Profile – JENNY MURPHY

-Through a combination of design, installation, virtual and in-person engagements, and creative re-use, The Department Co. will explore new and alternative possibilities for commerce and community in Downtown St. Louis.
+Through a combination of design, installation, virtual and in-person engagements, and creative re-use, The Department Co. explores new and alternative possibilities for commerce and community in Downtown St. Louis.

 Murphy has transformed several ground floor windows into illustrative murals to serve as the inspiration for a future in which community members play an active role in defining and creating culture in St. Louis.
 Inspired by the sense of fanfare and community found in the department stores of the early twentieth century, Murphy turns to the future to reconsider public gathering spaces in an environmentally friendly, welcoming, and non-commercial way.